Resonite: Building and creating

 A major feature that Resonite has is a visual programming language known as Protoflux.
 It allows users to build a wide variety of functionality, from simple interactions to complex games and systems, with real-time feedback and collaboration.
 Protoflux can leverage the platform's networking capabilities to communicate with external applications and online services.
 This facilitates external API integrations, allowing for features such as first-party Twitch support and user-created connections with platforms like Mastodon and Bluesky.
 It supports websockets, which lets the code in Resonite communicate with external applications, and async flows, which lets users create code that can yield or wait across different frames.
 Protoflux also has a storage system for storing computational data in an object in the world.

+Hybrid Engine

+Resonite has a unique engine setup that utilizes both Unity and the custom built Froox-Engine made by game creator Tomáš.
+It communicates via an inter-process communication (IPC) layer called Renderite.
+Through this IPC model Unity acts as only a puppet to render the scene where as FrooxEngine is the primary game engine doing things like moving players interacting with items and calculating particles.
+One key feature that this IPC model enables is custom user created renderer replacements and allowing for official replacement of Unity as the renderer at a later date.

 Hardware support

 Resonite supports various VR headsets such as the Oculus Rift, Oculus Quest, HTC Vive, Valve Index, and Windows Mixed Reality.

 History

-Before the release of Resonite, there is a game called NeosVR.
-NeosVR is another game that was made by Frooxius and had the same premise as Resonite.
+Before the release of Resonite, there was a game called NeosVR.
+NeosVR was another game that was made by Frooxius and had the same premise as Resonite.
 However, there was a longstanding dispute between the then-NeosVR development team and Solirax's CEO, Karel Hulec, over the inclusion of cryptocurrency-related features in the platform, which led to the resignation of Frooxius on April 24, 2023.
 The remaining development team released a joint statement in Discord on September 22, 2023, saying that they no longer see a path to successful reconciliation.

 On July 13, 2023, the development team started a new Patreon page titled Resonite and stated that they are working on a new innovative project.
 On September 22, 2023, the team made another post, including the first video about the game and a "thank you" message to their sponsors and Patreon supporters.
 Then, they announced that the game will have an October launch.
 They also announced that the Steam page, the official website, and the official Discord are officially live on September 23, 2023.
 On October 6, 2023, the game went live on Steam.
 A launch live stream also happened on Twitch.